zhqian-mia/new_lab_report_3/LabReport3.md

 biomed/1476-4598-2-2.txt
 biomed/bcr620.txt
 ```
-The output show in the terminal only shows unique file names.
-To be more specific, the terminal print out all the file under biomed directory that contain the word `UCSD`.
+**The output show in the terminal only shows unique file names.
+To be more specific, the terminal print out all the file under biomed directory that contain the word `UCSD`.**

-My second example is `grep -l "Alcohol" biomed/* `.
+* My second example is `grep -l "Alcohol" biomed/* `
 ```
 qianzhijun@qianzhijundeMacBook-Pro technical % grep -l "Alcohol" biomed/*
 biomed/1471-213X-3-4.txt